Béla Tarr: Cine Foundation International

+Awards

+In February 2011, he received the Silver Bear Grand Jury Prize and the Competition FIPRESCI Prize at the 61st Berlin Film Festival for his film The Turin Horse.

 In September 2012, he received the BIAFF special award for lifetime achievement.

 In June 2017, he received the lifetime achievement at Sardinia Film Festival, XII edition.

-In July 2021, he executive-produced the Icelandic-Swedish-Polish horror-drama film Lamb, directed by his former student at film.factory, Valdimar Jóhannsson.
-It is due to be released on October 8th, 2021 by A24.

 In December 2022, he received the lifetime achievement award at International Film Festival of Kerala, IFFK, 27th edition.